iamkimyeonju/Game-Theory-with-R/10 - Efficient Mechanisms.md

 - Seller initially has the item and has a value for it of
   $\theta_S \in [0,1]$

-- Buyer has need for the item and has a value for it of
+- Buyer has a need for the item and has a value for it of
   $\theta_B \in [0,1]$

 #### An Example